 It will enhance our national freight and supply chain capabilities, connecting existing freight routes through rail, roads and ports.

-Inland Rail means freight can be delivered faster and more reliably to our growing population, and beyond to global markets.
+Inland Rail means freight can be delivered faster and more reliably across Australia, and beyond to global markets.
 It also means safer, less congested roads and fewer carbon emissions.

-Work on Inland Rail is well underway, and we’re working with regional businesses and communities to make it happen.
+Work on Australia’s largest freight rail infrastructure project is well underway, and we’re working with regional businesses and communities to make it happen.

-To keep pace with Australia’s increasing freight demands
+To help us keep pace with the increasing freight demands of Australia’s growing population.

 Did you know?
 10 key Inland Rail facts

-Spanning 1,700km, Inland Rail is the largest freight rail project in Australia and one of the most significant infrastructure projects in the world.
+Spanning more than 1,600km, Inland Rail is the largest freight rail project in Australia and one of the most significant rail infrastructure projects in the world.

-It is broken up into 13 individual projects across 38 local government areas: one project in Victoria, seven in New South Wales, and five in Queensland.
+It comprises 12 individual sections across 30 local government areas: one section in Victoria, seven in New South Wales, and four in Queensland.